rstudio/rsconnect/tests/testthat/_snaps/bundlePackage.md

 # errors if dependencies aren't installed

     Code
-      bundlePackages(app_dir, appMode = "rmd-static", assetTypeName = "asset")
+      bundlePackages(app_dir, appMode = "rmd-static")
     Condition
-      Error in `bundlePackages()`:
+      Error:
       !
-All packages used by asset must be installed. x Missing packages: doesntexist1 and doesntexist2.
+All packages used by the asset must be installed. x Missing packages: doesntexist1 and doesntexist2.

-# warns if can't find source
+# errors if can't find source

     Code
-      . <- bundlePackages(app_dir, appMode = "rmd-static", assetTypeName = "asset")
+      bundlePackages(app_dir, appMode = "rmd-static")
     Condition
-      Warning:
+      Error:
-      Local packages require a known repository for install on a remote system. x Packages with unknown repository: shiny.
+      !
+Local packages must be installed from a supported source. x Unsupported packages: shiny.
-      i Local packages must be be installed from a standard repository like CRAN or BioConductor, or from a version control system like GitHub or GitLab.
+      i Supported sources are CRAN and CRAN-like repositories, BioConductor, GitHub, GitLab, and Bitbucket. i See `rsconnect::appDependencies()` for more details.

 # infers correct packages for each source